rackerlabs/technical-blog/content/blog/2020/2020-10-29-announcing-rackspace-government-cloud-expansion-and-partnership-with-vmware-and-dell/index.md

 ### Included services

-When you choose Rackspace Government Cloud on VMware Private Cloud, you get the following services, delivered by a team who truly understands the specific requirements of government and public sector customers:
+When you choose Rackspace Government Cloud on VMware, you get the following services, delivered by a team who truly understands the specific requirements of government and public sector customers: